Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Garuda

 One of the most uncommon minority races in the city, the New Crobuzon's Garuda are mostly confined to abject poverty in Spatters, though the university has seen one or two Garuda students over the last few decades.
 In the Cymek, a garuda lives out a brutal but egalitarian existance as part of a nomadic hunting tribe, organised communistically, with no state, money or private property.
 A Cymek garuda stands tall - a proud hunter - a swing span of some twelve feet, doubling its height, sharp eyes and sharper claws.
-A garuda in New Crobuzon is no different, at least physically, but its participation in the wage-slavery and poverty of city make it quite a different individal.
+A garuda in New Crobuzon is no different, at least physically, but their participation in the wage-slavery and poverty of city make them quite a different individal.
+The garuada community of Spatters is hierarchical and distrustful, though one can hardly blame them in such a dangerous part of the city.

 ---